think-ke/playbook/safety_module/module0.md

 ## Looking Ahead

 - 📘 **THiNK AI Safety Playbook (coming soon)** — practical tools for bot safety.
 - 🤝 **NMWSO Safety by Design Curriculum (IREX Kenya)** — advanced training content.
+- 🔍 **IREX chatbot on web.think.ke** - your go to chatbot for all queries safety by design.
-- 🔍 **Ongoing resources and workshops** for builders committed to responsible AI.
+- 🔍 **Ongoing resources and botathons** for builders committed to responsible AI.

 ---

 ## Key Takeaway

 **Safety by Design isn’t a single feature — it’s a mindset.**
-By embedding safety at every stage, bot builders can create AI systems that are not only functional but also safe, inclusive, and trusted by users.
+By embedding safety at every stage, you as a chatbot builders can engineer AI systems that are not only functional but also safe,responsible, inclusive, and trusted by users.